 The 2017-18 flu season was one of the worst in decades, hospitalizing hundreds of thousands and claiming more than 40,000 lives in the U.S.

-These numbers serve as a sobering reminder of the dangers of influenza, said Oklahoma Medical Research Foundation immunologist Eliza Chakravarty, M.D.
+These numbers serve as a sobering reminder of the dangers of influenza, said OMRF immunologist Eliza Chakravarty, M.D.
 And with a new flu season on the horizon, Chakravarty urges Oklahomans to protect themselves by getting vaccinated.

 “Every year, the virus changes and mutates,” said Chakravarty.
 “That’s why it’s crucial to get vaccinated every year.”

 Last year’s flu shot performed poorly, ranging between 10 and 30 percent effectiveness.
 But that doesn’t mean you should avoid taking the shot this year.

 “Usually the protection offered is between 40 and 60 percent, and this year’s vaccine is quadrivalent,” said Chakravarty, a physician and medical researcher who joined OMRF from Stanford University in 2011.
 “That means it combats four different strains, offering increased likelihood of protection.”

 Even if getting the flu shot sounds unappealing, Chakravarty emphasized that it’s in your best interest—and the best interest of those around you.
 For those who are averse to needles, the nasal spray is available again this year as an alternative for people without conditions that suppress the immune system.